ankushjain358/developer-utilities/attach-acm-ssl-to-cloudfront-distribution.md

-# Attach ACM Certificate to CloudFront distribution
+# Add a Custom Domain to CloudFront distribution with SSL

 ## Steps
 1. Create a ACM certificate in `us-east-1` region with below command, or via AWS Console.